 Southern style mustard potato salad is the perfect side dish!
 Boiled potatoes are mixed with crunchy celery, cooked eggs, and a creamy mustard dressing in this classic southern recipe.

-Because I’m a born and raised Wisconsin girl, you won’t see authentic southern recipes from me very often.
-So far, the closest I’ve come to true southern cuisine is with my skillet bacon cornbread recipe.
+Born in the midwest we aren’t born and bred southern but that doesn’t mean we don’t enjoy our takes on when we’ve experienced heavenly southern cuisine in the past.
+The closest I’ve come to true southern cuisine is with my skillet bacon cornbread recipe.
 Even that isn’t completely authentic, because I added cheddar cheese to the recipe.
 Seriously, how could I not add cheese?
-I live in the Dairyland state.

 How do I know this?
 Well, to be honest, I don’t know that it’s an identical carbon copy.
-But I do know that it’s darned close, because I tweaked the ingredients over and over.
-I kept at it, until I was able to take a bite, close my eyes, and be transported in my mind to that charming southern home.
+But I do know that it’s pretty darn close, because I tweaked the ingredients over and over.
+I kept at it, until I was able to take a bite, close my eyes, and be transported in my mind to that little southern cafe.

 For the better good of your southern style mustard potato salad, please make sure that you’re using crisp celery!